How to Set Up Streaming Video Pause: Complete Guide

 Be Consistent

-The extension handles automatic breaks, but you still set overall viewing limits:
+The extension handles episode breaks, but you still control when viewing ends.
+Set a personal rule:

 Frequently Asked Questions